-One of the important services an attorney provides to a bicycle accident claimant is a valuation of the case.
+One of the important services a bicycle accident attorney provides to a claimant injured in a bike accident is a valuation of their case.
 The claim is not generally valued until the claimant has reached maximum medical improvement, which occurs when their doctor determines that they are unlikely to make any additional recovery from their condition, even if they were to continue treatment.

 In addition to the actual expenses incurred by the claimant because of the injury, the value of a claim also depends on the amount of insurance available to compensate the claim, the severity of the injury, the presence of permanent injuries that affect the ability to earn an income, and the level of carelessness or recklessness the at-fault party displayed.

 Being injured in a hit-and-run accident doesn’t negate your right to seek compensation for your injury, but it does make a claim harder.
 Because you will most often file your bike accident claim against the at-fault party’s auto liability insurance policy, not having the name of the driver who hit you (let alone the name of their insurance provider) means you either have to wait until law enforcement locates the driver or you must find additional sources of liability with insurance to compensate the claim.